Serious Illness Training

 Training Objectives

-- Criteria to identifying patients who would benefit from serious illness conversations and management.
+- Review patients who would benefit from a serious illness conversation.

 DATES, TIMES & REGISTRATION